 While the Court did not discuss private consumer challenges, its substantial revision of the law applies equally to private actions and it is reasonable to expect that several will emerge.
 Purchasers seeking antitrust overcharge damages from an anticompetitive pay-for-delay settlement should be able to proceed without proving patent invalidity, although they would be subject to the same rule-of-reason constraints that the Court created for the FTC.

 Finally, the breadth of the Activis opinion makes it relevant for many situations outside of the Hatch-Waxman context.
 For example, the Court's dicta severely limited its 1926 GE decision permitting price fixing among a patent and its licensees, and implicitly overruled decisions such as Bement, which permitted product price fixing among the members of a patent pool.
 A central question was whether the Patent Act, either explicitly or by reasonable implication, authorized the challenged conduct.
 If the answer is no, ordinary antitrust analysis can proceed.

 Hovenkamp, Herbert J., "Anticompetitive Patent Settlements and the Supreme Court's Actavis Decision" (2013).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1844.

 Antitrust and Trade Regulation Commons, Courts Commons, Entrepreneurial and Small Business Operations Commons, Health Law and Policy Commons, Industrial Organization Commons, Intellectual Property Law Commons, Law and Economics Commons, Law and Society Commons, Technology and Innovation Commons